clesleycode/deep-learning-python/deep-learning-python.md

 #### 3.2.1 Single Layer Neural Network

-As always, we'll need to input the needed modules. input_data is available on the github link [here](https://github.com/lesley2958/deep-learning-python/blob/master/input_data.py) - make sure to download it and include it in the same directory as your workspace.
+As always, we'll need to input the needed modules. `input_data.py` is available on the github link [here](https://github.com/lesley2958/deep-learning-python/blob/master/input_data.py) - make sure to download it and include it in the same directory as your workspace.
 This will allow you to download the needed data.

 ``` python
 import tensorflow as tf